ellie/notes/content/notes/python.md

 ---
-permalink: programming/python
+permalink: notes/python
+date: 2023-09-01
+title: Python
 tags:
   - python
-  - evergreen
-title: Python
-date: 2023-09-01
 ---
+My Python reference page

 I don't spend as much time building actual large projects in Python any more (though I was paid to write Python for a few years in my early career).
 These days it's mostly just for random glue scripts on a variety of systems.

 ### Quick s3 client